Drought-stricken communities are being supported by the Nationals in Government at both a State and Federal Level.

 According to The Northern Daily Leader, Mr Barilaro said the Government was working on new packages in case spring rains didn’t arrive.

 “If it rains and the drought breaks, what do we do to support farmers to get right back into it,” Mr Barilaro reportedly said.
-“The alternative
+“The alternative is, if we continue to have the dry spell and the drought bites even harder, what’s next and what else can we do.”

 The Emergency Drought Relief Package included waiving Local Land Services rates, waiving fixed water charges in rural and regional areas, transport subsidies back-dated to January 1 and funding for critical services and mental health support.